hazirbas/beautiful-jekyll/datasets/ddff12scene.md

   </tr>
 </table>

+### Depth From Focus Competition
+Please submit your test results to <a href="https://competitions.codalab.org/competitions/17807" target="_blank">the DFF competition</a>.

 ### License
 All data in the DDFF 12-Scene benchmark is licensed under a [Creative Commons 4.0 Attribution License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/){:target="_blank"}.